cgordon5025/Demo-Portfolio/README.md

 ## Usage
 Due to the page missing a JavaScript, it is mostly cosemetic.
 The navigation bar at the top does function and bring you to the appropriate sections, and the contact information does function as well.

+All icons in the work section will ideally lead you to the relevant webpage to view the project.
 For now all links for the icons labelled TBA will lead to the same Animal Crossing Project.
-As I continue making pages, I will update this
+As I continue making pages, I will update this.
 ![mock up of my portfolio](./Assets/Images/mock-up.png)

 ## Credits